-- 44. When promoting the NSS, you may choose to deploy a range of methods, including but not limited to the following: - Promoting on social media - Placing posters around campus to familiarise students with the NSS - Emails to eligible students - Lecture shout-outs - 45.
+- 42. Whilst it is not a requirement for providers in England to promote the survey in 2021, providers can choose to do so.
+This section outlines guidance for planning a communication schedule2. - 43.
+If promoting the NSS, you may choose to deploy a range of methods, including but not limited to the following: - Promoting on social media - Placing posters around campus to familiarise students with the NSS - Emails to eligible students - Lecture shout-outs - 44.
 The dates when Ipsos MORI will communicate with your students are in accordance with your provider's chosen survey start week.
-This can be found on the NSS Extranet within the 'Survey Options' form. - 46.
-A suggested schedule to plan promotion in line with the Ipsos MORI Fieldwork Timetable is available from Ipsos MORI. - 47.
+This can be found on the NSS Extranet_within the 'Survey Options' form. - 45.
+A suggested schedule to plan promotion in line with the Ipsos MORI Fieldwork Timetable is available from Ipsos MORI. - 46.
 Please note that providers should use these guidelines to help plan their own communications or complement Ipsos MORI's communications.
 They are not intended to replace existing communication plans.